RV Petrel: Kaga

 On 18 October 2019, Petrel announced they had discovered the wreck of the Japanese aircraft carrier Kaga, off the coast of Midway Atoll.
-She lies straight side up, but with heavy battle damage, 5400 m below the surface.
+She lies right side up, but with heavy battle damage, 5400 m below the surface.
 She is the first Japanese aircraft carrier to have been found.

 Akagi

 On 20 October 2019, the director of undersea operations Rob Kraft and Naval History and Heritage Command historian Frank Thompson aboard Petrel identified the wreck of the Japanese aircraft carrier Akagi using high-frequency sonar.
 Located 1300 mi north west of Pearl Harbor, Hawaii, Akagi was found at a depth of 18011 ft.
-It is reported that the wreck is upright, on its keel and is largely intact.
+It is reported that the wreck is upright, on her keel, and is largely intact.
 Due to damage sustained by the ROV during recovery from the preceding survey of Kaga, and a number of other factors, Petrel was unable to conduct a photographic survey of Akagi.